arielj/vanilla-nested/README.md

 Automated tests now run in multiple Ruby versions in CI.

 This change has no impact in the use of the gem, but I wanted to thank @petergoldstein for their contribution!

+#### New `partial_locals` option for `link_to_add_nested`

+Now you can pass a new option with `locals` for the fields wrapper partial.
+Check https://github.com/arielj/vanilla-nested/pull/64 for an example.
+Thanks to @gregogalante for the contribution!